 Type III – These operate with a greater degree of independence from the organization they support.
-Typically the 501(c)(3) organization appoints one member of the governing board of the SOs and institutes other procedures designed to ensure the SO is responsive to it.
-Type III Sos may provide financial support to their 501(c)(3) supported organization (i.e. a college foundation) or they may directly carry out a program or function for it.
+Typically, the 501(c)(3) organization appoints one member of the governing board of the supporting organization and institutes other procedures designed to ensure that the supporting organization is responsive to it.
+Type III supporting organizations may provide financial support to their 501(c)(3) supported organization i.e. a college foundation, or they may directly carry out a program or function for it.

-Functionally integrated Type III is a new subcategory of Type III SOs created by PPA 06.
-Functionally integrated SOs are exempt from some of the new rules that have been imposed on Type III SOs.
-A SO is considered functionally integrated if it meets the “integral part” test.
-This test is intended to demonstrate that the SO is an integral part of the supported organization.
+Functionally integrated Type III is a new subcategory of Type III supporting organizations created by PPA 06.
+Functionally integrated supporting organizations are exempt from some of the new rules that have been imposed on Type III SO’s.
+A supporting organization is considered functionally integrated if it meets the “integral part” test.
+This test is intended to demonstrate that the supporting organization is an integral part of the supported organization.
 There are two ways to meet the test:

 The SO performs the functions of or carries out the purposes of the supported organization and, but for the SO, the supported organization would normally engage in those activities directly; and/or